-How profitable a bank is affects its long-term survivability.
-A bank can retain its earnings, giving a boost to its capital buffer, or use them to address problematic loans, potentially making the bank better prepared to withstand economic shocks.
-Conversely, losses lessen a bank's ability to do those things.
+How profitable a bank is affects its safety and soundness.
+A bank can retain its earnings, expanding its capital buffer, or use them to address problematic loans, likely making the bank better able to withstand financial shocks.
+However, banks that are losing money are less able to do those things.

-Southwestern National Bank scored 18 out of a possible 30 on Bankrate's earnings test, beating the national average of 16.52.
+Southwestern National Bank scored 18 out of a possible 30 on Bankrate's earnings test, beating out the national average of 15.12.

-Return on equity, calculated by dividing net income (profit, essentially) by the total amount of equity, is one widely used measure of a bank's earnings.
-The most recent annualized quarterly return on equity for Southwestern National Bank was 8.73 percent, below the national average of 9.28 percent.
+Return on equity, calculated by dividing net income (essentially, profit) by total equity, is one important way to measure a bank's earnings.
+The most recent annualized quarterly return on equity for Southwestern National Bank was 10.00 percent, above the national average of 8.10 percent.

-The bank recorded net income of $2.0 million on total equity of $47.4 million for the twelve months ended June 30, 2017.
-The bank reported an annualized return on average assets, or ROA, of 1.11 percent, above the 1 percent deemed satisfactory in accordance with industry standards, but below the average for U.S. banks of 1.14 percent.
+The bank earned net income of $4.7 million on total equity of $48.1 million for the twelve months ended December 31, 2017.
+The bank had an annualized return on average assets, or ROA, of 1.26 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.